vtex-apps/KI-313945/README.md

 # [KI-313945] Purchase can't be finished and returns the error "receiver name field is invalid"

-This script solves the KI https://vtexhelp.zendesk.com/agent/tickets/313945
+This script not solve the KI https://vtexhelp.zendesk.com/agent/tickets/313945 but ensure to have info in the receiverName at the orderForm.

 You need to add the script to the checkout at the `checkout6-custom.js`.

-This script not solve the KI but ensure to have info in the receiverName.

 ## Contributors ✨